jadecobra/python_tdd_exercises/source/AttributeError.rst

 * ``assertIsNone`` is one of the helper functions inherited from ``unittest.TestCase``.
 We learn more about this in `AssertionError <./ASSERTION_ERROR.rst>`_
 * ``self`` refers to the ``TestAttributeError`` class

-If you left ``pytest-watch`` running from `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_ you should see a message similar to the following in the terminal
+If you left ``pytest-watch`` running from `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_ you should see a message similar to the following in the terminal

 .. code-block:: shell